ASKurz/Experimental-design-and-the-GLMM/README.md

   - prior-predictive simulations

 I'm leaning towards including light discussions of the potential-outcomes framework.
 I'm also thinking about using DAGs to (we'll see).

+## Things this book will aviod or minimze

+* Bayes factors
+* finite mixture models (e.g., growth mixture models)
+  - I will include mixtures in the form of zero-inflated likelihoods and so on.
+* introductory statistics
+* latent variables
+* NHST
+* the type I/type II error framework